forter/security-101-for-saas-startups/readme.md

 Using git would allow you to add outsource/freelance developers for a limited time, by giving and then taking commit permissions.

-## Signing your first customer/ Round A Stage
+## Phase 2: Signing your first customer / Round A

 ### Be a little paranoid